kalsan/compony/README.md

 # Caveats

 - The API is not yet as consistent as I'd like it.
 Examples:
-  - `content` replaces the content and `add_content` inserts some, but for actions the insertion is called `action`.
-  - Every DSL call, in particular nested ones, should be able to insert and/or override a precise call in the parent class.
-Override behavior should be made consistent across the entire Compony DSL.
-For instance, it makes no sense that `add_content` uses an index while `action` uses `before` with a keyword.
   - Instead of `skip_...` methods, `remove_...` should be implemented.
 This allows yet another level of classes to re-add properties.
 Skipping should be kept for options given via the constructor.
   - Change resourceful hooks as follows:
     - Verb DSL hooks still take precedence over global hooks, but if given, they MUST provide a block.